George Necula: C Intermediate Language

 C Intermediate Language (CIL) is a simplified subset of the C programming language, as well as a set of tools for transforming C programs into that language.

 Several other tools use CIL as a way to have access to a C abstract syntax tree.
 One of these programs is Frama-C (Framework to Analyze C programs).

 Awards

 Necula is a Fellow of the Okawa Foundation and the Alfred P. Sloan Foundation (see Sloan Fellowship).
 He received the Grace Murray Hopper Award in 2001, the National Science Foundation CAREER Award in 1999, and the ACM SIGOPS Hall of Fame Award in 2006.
+In 2016, he became an ACM Distinguished Member.